-Mentor Teachers
+Cooperating Teachers

-Mentor Teachers will:
+Cooperating Teachers will:

-- Be highly recommended by the principal and meet the requirements for serving as a mentor teacher; - Collaborate with the university and the college coordinator in assisting the intern in meeting the goals and challenges during the internship experience; - Act as liaisons to connect the intern to the school and the school community; - Support and mentor the intern; - Review and evaluate the video requirement; - Model "best teaching strategies" and effective classroom management skills and techniques; - Conduct classroom observations and provide feedback (at least 3 observations must include written notes and reflection that will be submitted by the intern); - Have an impact on student learning as they plan and confer with the intern; and - Complete all required intern forms, evaluate the intern's potential as an effective teacher and grade the Mid-Semester and End of Semester Evaluations.
+- Participate in a required orientation session; - Collaborate with the university and the college coordinator in assisting the student teacher in meeting the goals and challenges during the student teaching experience; - Communicate verbally and via the Collaborative Journal; - Review and evaluate the video requirement; - Act as a liaison to connect the student teacher to the school and the school-community; - Support and mentor the student teacher; - Model "best teaching strategies" and effective classroom management skills and techniques; - Have an impact on student learning as they plan and confer with the student teacher; - Complete all required student teaching forms, evaluate the student teacher's potential as an effective teacher and submit the Mid-Semester and End of Semester Evaluations and Dispositions Review; and - Be legally responsible for the well being and safety of the students in the classroom.
+Student teachers must not be left alone in the classroom for more than 15-20 minutes.

-Integrated/Merged Program: Mentor Teachers (Special Education) will:
+Integrated/Merged Program: Cooperating Teachers (Special Education) will:

-- Ensure that interns are exposed to the pre-referral/referral process including RTI, SBLC, and multidisciplinary team evaluation. - Share the multidisciplinary team evaluation, IEP, and progress report of a student with whom the intern is working. - Include interns in special education department meetings. - Facilitate collaboration with the intern and related service specialists. - Discuss ways to schedule students, grade students, and collaborate with general education teachers. - · Discuss ways to enhance parental involvement. - Share information on effective strategies and materials when instructing students. - · Share in the process and/or implementation of the FBA/BIP process, if applicable.
+• Ensure that student teachers are exposed to the pre-referral/referral process including RTI, SBLC, and multidisciplinary team evaluation.

+- Share the multidisciplinary team evaluation, IEP, and progress report of a student with whom the student teacher is working. - Invite student teachers to attend a special education department meeting. - Introduce the student teachers to related service specialists. - Discuss ways to schedule students, grade students, and collaborate with general education teachers. - · Discuss ways to enhance parental involvement. - Share information on effective strategies and materials when instructing students. - Share in the process and/or implementation of the FBA/BIP process, if applicable.

-Criteria for the Selection of Mentor Teachers
+Criteria for the Selection of Cooperating Teachers

-A teacher must be recommended by the principal to serve as mentor and must have full time teaching responsibilities in his/her area of certification.
-To qualify to perform this supervisory service, a teacher must meet one of the following eligibility criteria:
+A teacher must be recommended by the principal to serve as a cooperating teacher and must have full time teaching responsibilities in his/her area of certification.
+To qualify to perform this supervisory service, a teacher must possess the capacity to serve as a mentor and must meet one of the following eligibility criteria:

-- valid Type A or Level 3 Louisiana certificate in the field of the supervisory assignment; or - valid Type B or Level 2 Louisiana certificate in the field of the supervisory assignment and successfully complete the three semester-hour course in the supervision of student teaching; or - valid Type B or Level 2 Louisiana certificate in the field of the supervisory assignment and successfully complete assessor training through the Louisiana Teacher Assistance and Assessment Program (LTAAP); or - valid Type B or Level 2 Louisiana certificate in the field of the supervisory assignment and National Board Certification in the field of the supervisory assignment: or - valid Type B or Level 2 Louisiana certificate in the field of the supervisory assignment and recommendation of the school principal or superintendent, based on annual achievement of successful effectiveness standards.
+- valid Type A or Level 3 Louisiana certificate in the field of the supervisory assignment (Master's Degree); or - valid Type B or Level 2 Louisiana certificate in the field of the supervisory assignment and successfully complete the three semester-hour course in the supervision of student teaching; or - valid Type B or Level 2 Louisiana certificate in the field of the supervisory assignment and successfully complete assessor training through the Louisiana Teacher Assistance and Assessment Program (LTAAP); or - valid Type B or Level 2 Louisiana certificate in the field of the supervisory assignment and National Board Certification in the field of the supervisory assignment; or - valid Type B or Level 2 Louisiana certificate in the field of supervisory assignment and recommendation of school principal or superintendent, based on annual achievement of successful effectiveness standards.